oddjobs-maple/odd_job_guides/str-cleric/README.md

 &amp; Dragons 5<sup>th</sup> Edition: Player&rsquo;s Handbook</cite> (p.
 63)
 </footer>
 </blockquote>

+![A STR cleric, brandishing a Flaming Katana, Maple Shield, and Flamekeeper Cordons](./str-cleric.png
+"A STR cleric, brandishing a Flaming Katana, Maple Shield, and Flamekeeper Cordons")

 The **STR cleric** is an odd job/odd build in MapleStory that represents just one of the three possible specializations of STR mages, the other two being the